elvis77-op/Verifiable_SSH/README.md

 ## Overview

 VSSH consists of three components: VSSH client, VSSH server and Attestation service.
-VSSH client running in a container protected by SGX enclave, acting as a standard SSH client that only recieves index to call corresponding command in SSH server.
+VSSH client running in a container protected by SGX enclave, acting as a standard SSH client that only receives index to call corresponding command in SSH server.
 VSSH server is a standard SSH server in TD VM, but can only be accessed by VSSH client with its own SSH private key.
 Attestation Service/Verifiers running in each of the multi-party verification participants.
 Based on the verification results, participants can run a customized consensus to determine whether VSSH client and server are protected by SGX and TDVM, therefore trustworthy.

 ### Key Features